simtactics/SimIONet/README.md

 # SimPE.Interfaces

-SimPE.Interfaces is a port of SimPE's Interface and Helper libraries to .NET Standard to allow for creation of new tools that depend only the absolute base functionality that SimPE provides.
+SimPE.Interfaces is a port of SimPE's Interface and Helper libraries to .NET Standard to allow for new or existing tools to make use of.

 ## API Compatibility